-Konrath, age 50, says that while he went into great detail that night about how he would get away his ex-wife’s murder, he claims he wasn’t being serious.
+Konrath, age 50, says that while he went into great detail that night about how he would get away with his ex-wife’s murder, he claims he wasn’t being serious.

 “The ‘plan,’ just to paraphrase, is basically for me to sneak in the house with my kids there asleep and shoot her in the head and make it look like a suicide,” Konrath said.
 “The thought would be that, if I could get in and out, that would be pretty solid to proving that I wasn’t there.”

 On the recording, Konrath is heard talking about how he would place the gun he would use as a murder weapon, and that he had driven past Ana’s house twice already.
 But now, Konrath says he was just embellishing.

 “I never put the gun in my car and drove over there to do it, never.
 No. No,” he said.